KatzInHatz/ng-eocities/README.md

     <figlet text='{{model}}' font='smkeyboard'></figlet>
     <input ng-model='model' type='text' placeholder='figlify some text' />

+###jukebox
+Bring the party with your own jazzy jukebox.
+Just plug in some tunes, and trip out to those sweet, sweet visualizations.

+bins and fps will default to 32 and 60, respectively.
+You can interpolate the path to your muzak, but you'll have to escape it, as in the demo. volume can be between 0 and 1.

+    <jukebox src="/path/to/muzak" volume="1" fps="60" bins="16"></jukebox>

 ###marquee
 Don't let deprecation slow you down, get those marquee's out of your legacy code and into mobile website.